holochain/holochain-proto/README.md

 Note: this command will be replaced by a package management command still in development.

 #### Running a Holochain
 Holochains run and serve their UI via local web sockets.
-This let's interface developers have a lot of freedom to build HTML/JavaScript files and drop them in that chain's UI directory.
+This allows interface developers lots of freedom to build HTML/JavaScript files and drop them in that chain's UI directory.
 You start a holochain and activate it's UI with the `hcd` command:

 ```bash
 $ hcd <CHAIN_NAME> [PORT]